matplotlib/matplotlib/doc/users/legend_guide.rst

 .. plot:: users/plotting/examples/simple_legend02.py
    :include-source:

+.. _legend-complex-plots:

 Legend of Complex Plots
 =======================

-In matplotlib v1.1 (FIXME when released) and later, the legend is improved to support more plot commands and ease the customization.
+In matplotlib v1.1 and later, the legend is improved to support more plot commands and ease the customization.

 Artist Container